chrisstaite/TeensyDmx/README.md

 TeensyDmx
 =========

-DMX Transmit and Receive for Teensy 3.x and Teensy-LC with RDM client support.
+DMX Transmit and Receive for Teensy 3.x and Teensy-LC with RDM responder (client) support.
 It should support all of the serial interfaces on the devices.

 This is the combination of DMXSerial2, DmxReceive and DmxSimple but